zohassadar/Pentris/README.md

 Todo:

-modify title & legal screen - DONE! modify board to 14x22 (2x 7x22)
+* modify title & legal screen - DONE!
-modify rotation logic to use 3 tables modify sprite staging to stage based on otable change rng to make number 0-17 add new orientations for 18 pieces modify positionchecker, spritestager and squarelocker to accomodate 5 come up with scoring to accomodate 1 to 5 line clears come up with stats alternative modify game background according to stats & score change tetris background pattern to pentris pattern ??
+* change tetris background pattern to pentris pattern for all screens except game - DONE
+* modify rotation logic to use 3 tables
+* change rng to make number 0-17
+* add new orientations for 18 pieces
+* modify isPositionValid, lockTetrimino and stageSpriteForCurrentPiece to accomodate 5
+* modify next box sprite staging to otable based
+* come up with scoring to accomodate 1 to 5 line clears
+* come up with stats alternative
+* test 10,12,14 & 16 width boards
+* modify game background

 Original readme: